WarrenWeckesser/numpy-notes/user-defined-dtype.md

 Questions about defining a user-defined dtype
 ---------------------------------------------

+* How are the fields `kind` and `type` of the `PyArray_Descr` structure actually *used* by NumPy?
+It isn't clear to me how these characters should be chosen for a user-defined dtype, and what the consequences of the choices are.
 * Here's how the `rational` dtype defined in the file `_rational_tests.c.src` in `numpy/numpy/core/src/umath/` behaves when added to an integer numpy array with length greater than 1: